SMRT Buses: SMRT Buses (2004–present)

 In 1999, TIBS and SMRT engaged in merger talks which failed.
 In July 2001, SMRT launched a takeover bid for TIBS that was accepted.
 The transaction was completed in December 2001, with TIBS being operated as a wholly owned subsidiary.
 As part of a corporate rebranding programme, TIBS was rebranded as SMRT Buses in May 2004.

 In 2008, SMRT's first new bus after rebranding, the Mercedes-Benz OC500LE, entered service.
-It is its first wheelchair-accessible bus & first in Southeast Asia to meet Euro V emission standard.
+It is its first wheelchair-accessible bus and first in Southeast Asia to meet Euro V emission standard.

 On 26 November 2012, 170 bus drivers (all of whom were foreign nationals from China), refused to leave their living quarters for work.
 This reduced bus services to 90% of normal levels.
 The Ministry of Manpower considered it an illegal strike since the group failed to give a 14 days notice prior to disrupting an essential public service, as is required by the local laws.
 As a result, five of the strikers were jailed for instigating the strike, and another 29 were deported.

 On 26 December 2012, SMRT relocated Bukit Panjang Interchange to Bukit Panjang Temporary Bus Park.